PeterMikhaeil/Recipe-Website/README.md

-This project is a very fun website of fake mage/witch recipes.
-By the end of this project, I will hope to have demonstrated some beginner web development skills.
+This project is basic beginner practice with web devolopment.
+The website contains fake mage/witch recipes.
+By the end of this project, I will hope to have demonstrated some basic HTML/CSS.